Undergraduate Catalog 2014-15

 Interdisciplinary minors seek to examine a specific area within a major from an interdisciplinary perspective.
-As such, they differ from an interdepartmental minor in that the emphasis is on the student’s synthesis of knowledge regarding his or her major discipline from multiple perspectives, rather than on mastery of multiple disciplines.
+As such, they differ from an interdepartmental minor in that the emphasis is on students' synthesis of knowledge regarding their major discipline from multiple perspectives, rather than on mastery of multiple disciplines.
 Therefore, the interdisciplinary minor requires students to demonstrate interdisciplinary synthesis through individual study, research, and expression.
 It culminates in a public demonstration of a significant capstone project to the Marymount University community in the form of a performance, display, or presentation.

 The interdisciplinary minor is premised on the understanding that public health issues are a critical component of good citizenship, necessary for building healthy societies.